Pettersson-dev/Pettersson-dev.github.io/_posts/2025-05-09-capability-mapping-teamsport.md

 ### Capability mapping is a team sport and EDGY is the playbook

 In the fast-paced world of digital transformation, every organization is chasing adaptability, alignment, and speed.
 But getting there isn’t just about deploying the latest technology.
-It’s about understanding what your organization is capable of — and aligning those capabilities to strategy, structure, and delivery.
+It’s about understanding what your organization is capable of and aligning those capabilities to strategy, structure, and delivery.
 That’s where capability mapping comes in.

 But here’s the catch: capability mapping isn’t a solo activity.
 It’s a team sport — and EDGY is the playbook that helps everyone play the same game.

 #### What is capability mapping, really?

-At its core, a capability map is a structured view of what an organization does — not how it does it, or who does it, or with what tools — but what it must be able to do to fulfill its mission.
+At its core, a capability map is a structured view of what an organization does (not how it does it, or who does it, or with what tools) but what it must be able to do to fulfill its mission.
 Think of it as a common language between business, IT, and operations.
 It’s the foundation for meaningful discussions about priorities, investments, and change.

 But too often, these maps are created in isolation (by architects, consultants, or strategy teams) and then handed over to the rest of the organization.
 That’s like drawing up a game plan without including the players.